-Inspired by my forced change in perspective, I’m drinking something different – Garnacha.
-This is a wine I probably would never have grabbed from my local shop.
+Inspired to change our perspective, we’re drinking something different – Garnacha.
+This is a wine you’ve probably never grabbed from your local shop.
 Why?
-Because I have no idea what it is.
-The unknown is terrifying.
-That’s why I, ahem… I mean children, are afraid of the dark.
-You don’t know what’s out there.
-It could be anything.
-That’s scary.
-And so is this wine.
-But trying new things helps you grow.
+Because you (like us) have no idea what it is.
+The unknown is terrifying, but trying new things helps you grow.
 Growth is good and, turns out, so is Garnacha.